yelrom0/py-transcode/README.md

 ## Py Transcode

-I have many videos, most of my devices can decode AV1 so I for storage sake, this is designed to transcode video files located in the specified dirs.
+I have many videos, most of my devices can decode AV1 so for storage sake, this is designed to transcode video files located in the specified dirs.

 ### How to Use